How to Get Into College: 9 Admissions Tips

 3. Write a Compelling Personal Statement

-The personal statement plays a critical role in college admissions, especially as more schools drop their SAT/ACT requirements.
+The personal statement plays a critical role in college admissions, even as standardized test requirements are being reinstated.
 Over half of the colleges surveyed by NACAC considered the essay or writing sample at least moderately important.

 The essay provides one of the best opportunities to sell yourself.
 According to Skeldon, “A stand-out essay shows the admissions team who the student is outside a GPA or test score.”